lowobservable/oec/README.md

 # oec

-oec is an open replacement for the IBM 3174 Establishment Controller.
+IBM 3270 terminal controller - an open replacement for the IBM 3174 Establishment Controller.

 ![IBM 3278 terminal and oec](.images/hero.jpg)

+## Features

-It is a work in progress - as of now it only provides basic TN3270 and VT100 emulation.
+This is a work in progress - as of now it only provides basic TN3270 and VT100 emulation.

+- [x] TN3270
+    - [x] Basic TN3270
+    - [ ] EAB
+    - [ ] TN3270E
+    - [ ] SSL/TLS
+    - [ ] Non-English character sets
+- [x] VT100
+- [ ] Connection menu
+- [ ] Multiple logical terminals

 ## Usage

-You will need to build a [interface](https://github.com/lowobservable/coax-interface) and connect it to your computer.
+You will need to build a [interface](https://github.com/lowobservable/coax) and connect it to your computer.

 Then configure a Python virtual environment and install dependencies: